Tutorial: How to Build Your First Website Using Wix (Step-by-Step Guide)

 Options under Wix Site Manager

-The domain setting lets you connect your custom domain and change a customized favicon to your Wix website.
+The domain setting lets you connect a custom domain and add a customized favicon to your Wix website.
 However, you need a Wix premium plan to do this.

 This setting just ensures that you’re running a mobile-friendly website.

 One great feature about Wix is that it helps you create localized websites right out of the box.
 Under the ‘Language & Region’ setting, you can specify the language of your website.

 Under the ‘Business Info’ setting, you can add details like your business name, address, email and more.